fkohlgrueber/pattern-matching/clippy_rfc.md

 }
 ```

 The types in the `result` struct depend on the pattern.
-For example, the following patterns
+For example, the following pattern

 ```
 pattern!{